scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 Legend:

 - `Trusted = No` means this data is easily forgeable.
-If an attacker wants to take its node off-chain and replay old inputs, they can pass a legitimate user input and false `env.block` input.
-Therefore, this data by itself cannot be trusted in order to reveal secret or change the state of secrets.
+If an attacker wants to take its node offline and replay old inputs, they can pass a legitimate user input and false `env.block` input.
+Therefore, this data by itself cannot be trusted in order to reveal secrets or change the state of secrets.

 ## State operations